“This is what we are about.

-In EYFS and KS1, the children are encouraged to develop a love of music through listening to a range of music as well as participating through song, dance and experimentation with a variety of musical sounds and instruments and will be encouraged to sing and appreciate different styles of music.
+At the Infant School, In EYFS and KS1, the children are encouraged to develop a love of music through listening to a range of music as well as participating through song, dance and experimentation with a variety of musical sounds and instruments and will be encouraged to sing and appreciate different styles of music.

 The infant classes use their musical skills in our Nativity performances and also through the singing of popular children’s songs and rhymes throughout the year.

 Our music curriculum engages and inspires our pupils to develop a love of music and explore their talent as musicians.
 This helps to increase their self-confidence, creativity and sense of achievement.